 For your little one, sleep is absolutely necessary to growth and development.
 But so is food and interacting with caregivers.
 That’s why new babies wake to eat, watch your face or the activity around them, and then fall asleep again.

 By 6 months, many babies will sleep through the night, preferring to stay awake for longer periods during the daytime hours.
-As babies close in on their 1st birthday, they are likely to sleep more consistently at night with one or two naps during the day.
+As babies close in on their first birthday, they’re likely to sleep more consistently at night with one or two naps during the day.

 Beyond the first birthday

-As toddlers, children often take one longer nap a day instead of two shorter naps.
+As toddlers, children often take one longer nap each day instead of two shorter ones.
 By the preschool years, many children begin weaning off their naps entirely.

-At nearly every stage of development, a baby’s changing body and mind could be causing them to have trouble falling asleep or staying asleep.
+At nearly every stage of development, a baby’s changing body and mind could cause them to have trouble falling or staying asleep.

 Your baby may experience separation anxiety and want to cuddle in the middle of the night.
-Your baby may be learning words and wake with a mind racing to say the name of everything in the crib.
-Your baby may even have the urge to test out the strength of those fat little legs in the middle of the night.
+They may be learning words and wake with a mind racing to say the name of everything in the crib.
+Even the urge to stretch their arms and legs could keep them up at night.

 Self-soothing happens when children learn to calm themselves rather than relying on someone else.
-Rest assured that teaching a child to self-soothe is not the same as asking your child to “cry it out.”
-Heidi Holvoet’s book, “No Tears Self Soothing: Effective Baby Sleep Techniques for Settling and Sleeping Through the Night,” offers some advice for gently teaching babies to help themselves.
+Teaching a child to self-soothe is not the same as asking your child to “cry it out.”

 Sleep apnea can lead to learning and behavior issues and even heart problems.
 Make sure to seek help if you notice the signs in your child.